lawabb/rad-gate/README.md

 Main changes from dfrencham/rad-gate project (Thank you Danny for sharing your code) are:

 1. "Reaction time" function.
-This produces a voice message and readout of time from gate drop to front wheel tripping the reaction time sensor. ( An IR light beam in my case) mp3 files are provided for the announcements.
+This produces a voice message and readout of time from gate drop to front wheel tripping the reaction time sensor. ( An IR light beam in my case). mp3 files are provided for the announcements.
 2. Basic low battery voltage monitor and alarm
 3. 4 Digit seven segement LED display for display of "reaction time" and voltage display on low voltage.
 See https://tronixlabs.com.au/display/led/numeric/four-digit-seven-segment-display-module-and-enclosure-australia/ for more information on the display
-3. Option to configure gate activation polarity, and option to provide a short pulse for gate activation eg as is required by a solenoid rather than an electromagnet
+3. Option to configure gate activation polarity, and option to provide a short pulse for gate activation eg. as is required by a solenoid rather than an electromagnet
 4. Some rewrite of timing code to incorporate the above and adhere to UCI timing document.
 5. Alter "abort" code to indicate and prevent progress of sequence asap
-6. Change to FastLED library to simpify options of LightTree
+6. Change to FastLED library to simplify options of LightTree
 7. Added 'randomness' to prevent same random sequence on each start up
 8. A 'setup' mode to aid positioning of the reaction time sensor.
 See addtional information below.